 Time passes, and most of us are more or less dozing, when we finally, around 10 P.M., arrive at Kampong Komodo, a cluster of huts, situated in a sheltered cove.
 The Indonesian passengers disembark, and a lot of cargo is unloaded.
 The boat then continues a bit further north along the coast, to the national park headquarters.
 It’s past midnight, before we have been registered and given rooms.

-We get up early to eat breakfast.
-The only ‘meals’ available in the restaurant consist of rice or noodles, but the guide, who is accompanying our German fellow travellers, is very generous, distributing left and right from their ample supplies.
-In the company of a national park ranger, and two men to lead the goats, we walk along the beach, a tame rusa deer following us like a dog.
+Then, in the company of a national park ranger, we walk along the beach, where a tame rusa deer (Cervus timorensis) follows us like a dog.
 Along the shore, a whimbrel (Numenius phaeopus) and two or three common sandpipers (Actitis hypoleucos) are feeding.

 We have reached the feeding area, where a safe enclosure has been constructed for the tourists.
-(On several occasions, the large lizards have attacked – and eaten – people.)
-In a dried-out watercourse, a large Komodo dragon is already waiting, and others soon come running.
+(On several occasions, Komodo dragons have attacked – and eaten – people.)
+In a dried-out watercourse, a large lizard is already waiting, and others soon come running.
 They look so slow and clumsy, but are in fact surprisingly fast and agile, easily able to outrun a person.

 Now one of the goats is slaughtered and hung up in a tree, whose branches reach out over the riverbed.
 The dead animal is lowered, and immediately the giant lizards start fighting furiously to get the best parts of the carcass.
 They quickly manage to open the belly, gorging themselves on the intestines.

-By now, eight of the greedy monsters are gathered around the carcass.
-Two large lizards, more than 3 metres long, each grab a leg, while an even larger fellow manages to twist off the head of the goat and swallow it.
+By now, eight of the greedy lizards are gathered around the carcass.
+Two monsters, more than 3 m long, each grab a leg, while an even larger fellow manages to twist off the head of the goat and swallow it.
 Only tidbits are now remaining, and the other goat is hung up in the tree.
 When, in no time, the monsters have finished eating this one, too, they lie down in the hot sand, with distended bellies, to start digesting.
 Now they don’t have to eat for several weeks.

-The largest of the lizards are greyish-brown, with pale, diffuse rings down the tail, while younger animals are more colourful, with pale spots on the hindneck and down the sides of the neck, and yellowish rings on the tail.
-A small one, which the rangers manage to catch, has even brighter colours.
+The largest of the lizards are greyish-brown, with pale, diffuse rings down the tail, whereas younger animals are more colourful, with pale spots on the hindneck and down the sides of the neck, and yellowish rings on the tail.
+A small specimen, which the rangers manage to catch, has even brighter colours.